 How to book a vaccine

-If you haven't yet been contacted, see if you can book a slot on the NHS booking site, or call 119.
+You can book a slot via your GP, on the NHS booking site, or by calling 119.

 See the advice for your local health board.